jiwon-seattle/Prime-Shifting-Functional-Programming/README.md

 5. When you reach number, all the remaining numbers in the list are primes.

-## Comments on Functional Programming
+## Comments on Recursive Functional Programming

-I encountered many erros regarding maximum call stack excess.
+I encountered many errors regarding maximum call stack excess.
 When calling a certain much amount of iteration, I would use iterative function such as for loop.
 It also takes longer than iterative method.

 ## Screenshots